aikonbrasil/web/_pages/about.md

 ======

 <div style="text-align: justify">
 When I finished my master degree program 12 years ago, I was not able to match many subjective definitions from the academy on the industrial world.
 So, many ideas and definitions were only suitable for books and academic references.
-However, most of them did not match with the real world.
+However, I was not able to match them with the real world.
 For this reason, I was taking a look outside this amazing bubble that lasted more than 10 years.
 </div>

 <div style="text-align: justify">